 Fostering a future generation of scientists who understand the value of human-specific research methods could allow us to find the answers to the most challenging problems in biology that animal models cannot give us, such as more effective treatments for cancer or dementia.
 Educating our current generation about these new testing methods could inspire us to innovate novel technologies and further refine emerging ones, which would perhaps accelerate the adoption and acceptance of human-relevant methods into the mainstream pharmaceutical industry in lieu of animal testing.

 Animal testing has already been phased out from the cosmetic industry in many countries, and it is about time that we push for this same change in the pharmaceutical industry, basic biomedical research, and in education around the world.
-Some changes are underway, especially in drug and chemical safety testing, that enables scientists to understand how to best use the array of human-relevant methods.
+Some changes are underway, especially in drug and chemical safety testing, that enable scientists to understand how to best use the array of human-relevant methods.
 For example, standardized evaluation frameworks are helpful in educating scientists and regulators in how to evaluate the predictive validity of testing methods and how best to apply them.

 I am optimistic that I will be able to witness many more changes in my lifetime, and that human-relevant testing methods, rather than animal testing, will become a normal part of my daily work as a scientist several years after I graduate.
-I remember quite vividly one of my professors saying that ‘we’ve known how to cure cancer in mice for years’, which is exactly why I think now is the right time to start directing our resources towards human-specific research.
+I remember quite vividly one of my professors saying that we’ve known how to cure cancer in mice for years, which is exactly why I think now is the right time to start directing our resources toward human-specific research.
 The current landscape of the life sciences sector is evolving and preparing students with the knowledge and skills necessary to work with the many exciting cutting-edge testing methods would enable us to thrive in this dynamic environment.
-I am convinced that my generation is perhaps the most empathetic and open-minded that this world has ever seen, and that the human-focused research revolution starts with us.
+I am convinced that my generation is perhaps the most empathetic and open-minded that this world has ever seen and that the human-focused research revolution starts with us.

 by Sydney Lo, CCS Science Intern